jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 I'm currently wrapping up my PhD in law at Goethe University Frankfurt, supervised by Tobias Troeger.
 I hold a law degree from Heidelberg University and studied economics at the University of Zurich. [[Learn more](#education)]

-I'm currently focusing on a new research project on responsible AGI labs.
-I'm also wrapping up several other projects on risk management, board governance, and ethics boards. [[Learn more](#projects)]
+My main priority at the moment is a report on responsible AGI labs.
+I'm also wrapping up a few papers on risk management, board governance, and ethics boards. [[Learn more](#projects)]

+I usually publish in peer-reviewed journals.
+But occasionally, I just upload a preprint to arXiv. [[Learn more](#publications)]

 ![Jonas Schuett](/jonasschuett.jpg "Jonas Schuett")